collinBlessing/EmisChrone/README.md

 ## 7. Intuitive User Experience

-EMIS Chrone places a strong emphasis on user experience:
+EMIS clone places a strong emphasis on user experience:

 - **Responsive Design:** The application is designed to work seamlessly on various devices, ensuring a consistent experience.